leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/00_TOC/FRONTPAGE 00_TOC.md

 | MCKEE, ROBERT                       | Story Substance, Structure, Style, and the Principles of Screenwriting   |
 | PHILLIPS, MELANIE ANNE & HUNTLEY, CHRIS | Dramatica                                                                |

-Storytelling for Film and Television by DANCYGER, KEN LOST by AABRAMS, J.J.
-Stranger Things Bible by DUFFER, MATT
 ### 003_Story Substance, Structure, Style, and the Principles of Screenwriting - MCKEE, ROBERT
 During my late teenage years, I immersed myself in studying McKee's renowned narrative and storytelling techniques.
 This educational journey emerged as perhaps the most significant influence from any resources found in my 'Theory of Composition Body of Knowledge' (TOCBOK).
 McKee's teachings, which prominently feature the concept of dualism, profoundly shaped my understanding of the vital role dualism plays in crafting a captivating story.
 *While McKee's brilliance cannot be denied, it is both his strength and weakness.
 He passionately shares profound insights, albeit in a manner that can sometimes lack a structured and practical approach essential for actual writing.
 Nevertheless, his brilliant ideas serve as invaluable references, complementing more structured and methodical storytelling theories and frameworks.*